rajhseg/Architectures/README.md

-# Clean-Architecture
+# Hexagonal-Architecture
-This repository is discuss about Clean architecture by using technology Asp.Net Core and Angular.
+This repository is discuss about Hexagonal architecture by using technology Asp.Net Core and Angular.
 Solution consists of following projects

 1. Entities
-2. BusinessService.ExternalSystems.Contracts
+2. BusinessService.ExternalSystems.Contracts ((Ports) separate project for application layer interface)
 3. UseCase or BusinessService
 4. Infrastructure
 5. Controller

-Clean Architecture Dependency travels towards inwards with DDD (Domain Driven Design)
+Hexagonal Architecture Dependency travels towards inwards

 <br />